-Mr. G. W. Baldwin, a Conservative from Peace River, Alberta, said he was also worried that "an attempt is being made to diminish the role played here by the representatives of the people of Canada"
+Mr. G. W. Baldwin, a Conservative from Peace River, Alberta, said he was also worried that "an attempt is being made to diminish the role played here by the representatives of the people of Canada."

 Donald S. Macdonald, president of the Privy Council, said he hoped that when the Standing Committee on Procedure and Organization was finished with the proceedings of the house and its committees, it might proceed to take up the question of broadcasting the proceedings of the house.
-He pointed out that MP's now have immunity from the courts in anything they say within the house, and that some protection would have to be arranged for the media carrying these statements.
+He pointed out only the AM facility, because, under Canadian broadcast procedures it was up for renewal first.
+Presumably, when the licenses for CKLW-FM and CKLW-TV come up for renewal (expected later this year), the CRTC would take a similar action under its policy.